 "CALL ME MISTER" program is offered by four historical black colleges in South Carolina: Benedict College, Claflin University, Morris College and South Carolina State University.
-For more information, go to https://www.clemson.edu/education/callmemister/ for details online or call 1-800-6402657.
+For more information, go to The Call Me MISTER® Initiative's goad is to increase the pool of available teachers from a broader more diverse background (clemson.edu) for details online or call 1-800-6402657.